Mortgage rates are dropping. Again.

 Then, at the end of 2015, the group voted to raise the Fed Funds Rate to a target range near 0.25 percent, noting that future rate hikes were likely so long as economic conditions warranted them.

-The July 2016 Non-Farm Payrolls report, while strong, hit amid a time of weakening global economic outlooks, which are aiding today's mortgage rates.
+The August 2016 Non-Farm Payrolls report, while not especially weak, is not especially strong, either.
+Plus, it's hit amid a time of weakening global economic outlooks, which helping to aid today's mortgage rates.

-Yes, labor markets are on a run.
-Unemployment rates are at the lowest levels in 8 years; job growth is at its strongest since the turn of the century; and, wage growth is starting to creep.
+Yes, labor markets are on a run overall.
+Unemployment rates are at the lowest levels in 8 years; job growth is at its strongest since the turn of the century; and, wage growth is better than what it had been.

 However, job growth isn't runaway and there are reasons to believe that a large amount of market slack still exists -- especially because of pressures from international markets.

 The Fed doesn't want to raise the Fed Funds Rate "too soon" and risk a reversal of economic momentum.

 But, wage growth is higher than it's been.
 That leads to inflation and one of the Federal Reserve's charters is to keep inflation rates stable.
 It does this using the Fed Funds Rate.